Enhancing Beach and Seaside Management: Lessons from Global Tourism Destinations

-TheRaven is an exciting new channel for North Fingal.
-We hope and plan to bring news information podcasts interviews and much more across social media and the web for people living in Balbriggan, Balrothery, Skerries, Rush, Lusk, Naul, Man O’War, Loughshinny, Oldtown, Garristown and Ballyboghill.
+TheRaven is a News & Information channel for North Fingal.
+We bring news information podcasts interviews and much more across social media and the web for people living in Balbriggan, Balrothery, Skerries, Rush, Lusk, Naul, Man O’War, Loughshinny, Oldtown, Garristown and Ballyboughal.

 To do this we need your support, we are looking for contributors, people to write blogs, make interviews or tell us whats going on in your town.
 Get involved we are looking for photographers, writers all kinds of help.